 This is great news for innovation managers.
 They no longer have to rely on busy IT teams or expensive developers.
 Instead, they can work on ideas themselves or appoint non-technical team members.
 This results in lower costs and resource requirements, which in turn means innovation programs hit fewer barriers.

 Our platform has helped law firms transform their businesses in just a few months.
 We worked closely with their innovation people, helping develop solutions to aid this transformation.
 Here are some examples of Fliplet apps that you can create in just a few weeks with minimal IT support:

 Eversheds Sutherland used Fliplet to build Open House.
 This award-winning internal app connected the company’s employees during lockdown – and beyond!

 It was created and launched in a few weeks as a response to the pandemic.
-Today, the organization uses it to support a company-wide employee wellbeing programme.
+Today, the organisation uses it to support a company-wide employee wellbeing programme.

 This is a great example of how Fliplet allows enterprises to quickly respond to urgent needs.
 By providing app templates with pre-coded components, non-technical staff can quickly create powerful tools.

 But why limit this to urgent situations?
 Innovation managers can use Fliplet to inject speed and agility into all their programs.

 Before working with Fliplet, Bird & Bird already knew that mobile apps were the future of their business.
 However, they were struggling with the high cost and effort involved in developing these solutions.
 Fliplet has helped change this.

 They first used our platform to create the Digital Marketing Law Guide.
 They used our marketing app template.
 This resource allows its lawyers to compare marketing laws around the world.

 The success of this app led the firm to launch 15 more.
 Today, innovation is part of the company fabric.
 All employees have access to Fliplet apps and the digital marketing team encourages departments to build their own solutions.